 7. Sexy times boundaries

 How much are you willing to do in bed?
 The beginning of the relationship might be all hot and fiery.
 But setting clear sexual boundaries ensures you are not caught up with doing something in bed that you don’t want to do.
-It will save you in the future from doing sexual favors for your partner that makes you uncomfortable or that violates yourself.
+It will save you in the future from doing sexual favours for your partner that makes you uncomfortable or that violates yourself.

 But if you are both okay with no boundaries, that is alright as well.
 Just communicate about the things you are willing and not willing to do.

-Related reading: Kinky sex not with wife?
+Related reading: Kinky sex not with the wife?